 - ✓ Assessments and exams that help develop you as practitioner

-Combining these dynamic components we give you a total practitioner training and all the tools you need to go into practice as a fully qualified acupuncturist, and you attain a University degree - BSc in Acupuncture or MSc in Acupuncture.
+Combining these dynamic components we give you a total practitioner training and all the tools you need to go into practice as a fully qualified acupuncturist, and you attain a University degree - our BSc in Acupuncture.

 As part of your learning you will also undertake a wide variety of assessments which allow you to show your individual strengths.
 Some assessments are "formative", meaning that they are designed to help you to gauge your progress through the course but they do not count towards your degree.
 Other assessments are "summative", meaning that they do count towards your degree.
 Each assessment is relevant to you as a future practitioner.
 There are also case-based examinations in each of the three teaching years.

-Your study in the streams is taught and assessed at an appropriate academic level for the year of study – so for BSc students, year 1 is taught at level 4, year 2 at level 5 and year 3 at level 6.
+Your study in the streams is taught and assessed at an appropriate academic level for the year of study- year 1 is taught at level 4, year 2 at level 5 and year 3 at level 6.